 For adults over the age of 65, the flu should be taken very seriously.
 As you age, influenza could result in an extended hospital stay or death.

-Shots, or vaccinations, are usually covered by your Medicare Part B plan.
-The coverage is usually capped by one shot per flu season.
+Shots, or vaccinations, are usually covered by your Part B. The coverage is usually capped by one shot per flu season.
 The first shot is covered completely if the physician accepts Medicare assignment.

 The Shingles Vaccine